tsimafeip/Translator/README.md

 # Translator
 Russian-Belarusian neural translator

-The data is a part of my bachelor thesis about neural translation for the language pair Russian-Belarusian.
+The data is a part of my thesis about neural translation for the language pair Russian-Belarusian.

 ## Repository
 The repo consists of